 Dear Single Girl,

-I know that you associate singleness with punishment, but nothing could be further from the truth!
+I know you associate singleness with punishment, but nothing could be further from the truth.
 How can I be so confident?
 Because God’s Word is crystal clear on the matter.
-Please do yourself a favor and give this lie the boot!
 More

 Lately several girls have told me they’re convinced something is wrong with them because they’ve never had a boyfriend.
 Most chalk it up to being plain ugly, like this girl.
 More